Neotys-Labs/AppDynamics/README.md

 Once installed, how to use in a given NeoLoad project:

-1. Create a User Path "appdynamics".
+1. Create an "appdynamics" User Path .
-2. Insert Custom action "AppDynamics Monitoring" in the **Actions** container (custom action is inside Advanced > APM > AppDynamics).
+2. Insert the "AppDynamics Monitoring" Custom Action in the **Actions** container (Custom Action is inside Advanced > APM > AppDynamics).

 <p align="center"><img src="/screenshots/AppDynamicsUserPath.png" alt="AppDynamics User Path" /></p>